weapons-and-armor

 Leather and Hide Armor

 Leather, particularly from llamas, deer, and sea lions, was used extensively for shields, but also for body armor in some regions.
 The Incas produced cuero (leather) by tanning hides with local plant extracts or smoke.
-Leather could be boiled or hardened to create a stiff, resilient material.
+The process involved soaking hides in a solution of alum and the bark of the molle tree (Schinus molle) to create a stiff, yet flexible material.
 Some soldiers wore leather vests over their textile tunics, especially when expecting close-quarter combat with clubs or axes.
 These vests provided additional resistance to slashing cuts and blunt trauma.
+The leather was often dyed red or black using cochineal insects and iron oxide, giving the armor a distinctive appearance that could intimidate opponents.

 Effectiveness of Inca Armor in Combat